Preocts/pagerduty-safelist-gatherer/README.md

 Gather PagerDuty webhook IP safelist from their help documents repo.

-This replaces an extremely useful endpoint being removed on 05/05/2022 at 14:00UTC.

 IPs pulled can include both US and EU ranges or from a specific region.
-Until 05/05/2022 both sources of truth are pulled and compiled into a single return.

 Support Documentation: